What looms over a new freelancer more than anything else? I think we can agree building your client base ranks pretty highly on the list.

 Working with a client profile saves you time and energy in attracting new customers, honing your niche, and making yourself desirable to your most relevant prospects.
 It shows them that you took the time to understand their needs and positioned yourself to give them the best results possible.

-Client profile strategies also give you the ability to determine your own career path, which is probably why you started freelancing to begin with!
+Client profile strategies also give you the ability to determine your own career path, by actively seeking out the precise kinds of clients you want to be doing the bulk of your work with in the future.

 You can’t be everything to everyone, and you shouldn’t be.
-Get specific and show your dream clients that you get them like no one else can.
+Get picky and show your dream clients that you get them like no one else can.

-Stop thinking about “how to get clients” — ask yourself, “how do I get the right clients?”
+Stop wondering “how to get clients” and ask yourself, “how do I get the right clients?”